 - Plan for Meeting Technology

-Bring a device such as a laptop or tablet to every meeting, even if on campus, to participate in chat and Whiteboard sessions with all the other attendees.
+Bring a device such as a laptop or a tablet to every meeting, even if on campus, to participate in chat and Whiteboard sessions with all the other attendees.
 Additionally, departments can schedule a Collaborative Space Consultation with a Northeastern digital solutions engineer to learn more about designing on-campus spaces that enhance the meeting experience for both in-person and remote participants.

 - Establish an Agenda